developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 Furthermore, the application and all its dependent services need computation power and resources to run.
 This is challenging when your production environment is working at scale of a country, continent, or even the world.
-Imagine having to deploy Zookeeper, Kafka, and Cassandra just to test a small change in the application.
+Imagine having to deploy Zookeeper, Kafka, and Cassandra locally just to test a small change in the application.
 It's not only time-consuming but also resource intensive.

 That is where the preview environments come into play.
 It allows you to see the